Zxhraee/myFirstGit/README.md

 # My First NodeJS Web App

 ## Description
-This project is a simple Node.js application developed during the week 1 of Softeare Framework course.
+This project is a simple Node.js application developed during the week 1 of Software Framework course.
 It demonstrates core concepts such as JavaScript basics, Node.js server functionality, Git version control.

 ## Installation